How to Configure Cisco Switch | Easy Tutorial

 Secure Your Switch with Basic Passwords

-You can set the different password on Cisco switch in order to make it secure.
-For setting the login password or enable password to cisco switch .
+You can set a different password on the Cisco switch in order to make it secure.
+For setting the login password or enabling password to cisco switch.
 You can use the following commands on Cisco Switch:

 Sw1(config) # line console 0

 Sw1(config - line) # password CISCO